-Autumn is here, and winter’s just around the corner.
-(Insert hackneyed Game of Thrones quote.)
-It’s time to hunker down and make the most of the great indoors.
+Winter is very much here.
+If you’re in a northern clime, it’s time to hunker down and make the most of the great indoors.
 While we understand the seasonal slump here in the Northeast (Seasonal Affective Disorder is no joke), don’t feel blue.
-There are countless ways to cozy up and enjoy the perfect night in – whether you’re hanging with loved ones or just numero uno.
+There are countless ways to cozy up and enjoy the perfect night in – whether you’re hanging with loved ones or just with numero uno.

 In fact, the Danish even have a special word for this coziness feeling – hygge – which was an Oxford Dictionaries “word of the year” in 2016.
 As a company that makes staying home something to aspire to, Zeel makes hygge as easy to attain as your next Uber ride or Seamless meal.